tilleya/postachio-help-theme/README.md

 postachio-help-theme
 ====================

-A blog theme for the Postach.io Help Center.
+A blog theme for the Postach.io.